A work of historical fiction focuses on the life of Cyrus the Great, the founder of the Persian Empire.

 A dramatic and instructive history of the birth of Persia.

 Mason Balouchian graduated from the University of Oklahoma in 1980 as an Aerospace Engineer.
-He has spent most of his life as an editor, and commercial writer.
+He has spent most of his life as a tour guide, editor, and commercial writer.
 He is a member of Florida Writers Association, and works in Orlando as an editor and publishing consultant.
 He has written many short stories in the genre of fantasy, science fiction, and memoir a few of which have been published on kindle such as A Traveler’s Deity, The Bridge of Judgement, and The Rug.
-These short stories collected in an anthology will soon be published in paperback, hardcover, and digital form.
+These short stories collected in an anthology will soon be published in hardcover and digital form.

 Working as a freelance tour guide during the 90s, he visited the tomb of Cyrus the Great on many occasions, and learned about this fascinating figure in detail.
-Later in 2011, he decided to write the story in a dramatic form because he thought that Cyrus, as the original architect of The Human Rights Charter, had not been given the attention he deserved.
+Later in 2011, he decided to write the story in a dramatic form because he thought that Cyrus, as the original architect of Human Rights, had not been given the attention he deserved.
 Following, you read an excerpt from the book.